-The average American spends 90,000 hours at work in their lifetime.1 That staggering figure illustrates why it’s so important to find a career with passion and purpose.
+The average American spends 90,000 hours at work in their lifetime.1 That staggering figure illustrates why it’s so important to find a career with passion and purpose and to develop a career plan.
 While stagnancy in the workplace can bring frustration and boredom, setting your sights on a leadership position will motivate you to find new areas of fulfillment and advance your career.
 With hard work, dedication, and time, reaching your career goals in the healthcare field—such as roles in healthcare administration or advanced nursing, is achievable.

 This post explains the why and how of career advancement, with a special focus on strategies for healthcare professionals.
 You can jump ahead to the visual, “How to Prove You’re Worthy of Career Advancement,” for additional tips and insight.